AgenticGoKit/mcp-navigator-go/README.md

 ## Features

-- 🔍 **Server Discovery**: Automatically discover MCP servers on TCP ports and Docker containers
+- 🔍 **Server Discovery**: Automatically discover MCP servers on TCP ports, HTTP endpoints, and Docker containers
-- 🔌 **Multiple Transports**: Support for TCP, STDIO, WebSocket, and Docker-based connections
+- 🔌 **Multiple Transports**: Support for TCP, HTTP/SSE, HTTP Streaming, STDIO, and Docker-based connections
 - 💬 **Interactive CLI**: Full-featured command-line interface for server interaction
 - 🛠️ **Complete MCP Protocol**: Full support for Tools, Resources, and Prompts
 - 🐳 **Docker Support**: Direct support for Docker-based MCP servers
+- 🌐 **HTTP Support**: Support for both Server-Sent Events (SSE) and streaming HTTP modes
-- 📚 **Library Integration**: Use as a library in your Go applications
+- 📚 **Library Integration**: Use as a library in your Go applications ([Library Documentation](LIBRARY.md))
 - ⚡ **High Performance**: Written in Go for speed and efficiency

 ## Installation